Clarinet Quartet (Penderecki)

-The Clarinet Quartet, also known as Quartet for Clarinet and String Trio, is a work for clarinet, violin, viola, and cello by Polish composer Krzysztof Penderecki.
+The Clarinet Quartet, also known as Quartet for Clarinet and String Trio, is a chamber work for clarinet, violin, viola, and cello by Polish composer Krzysztof Penderecki.
 It was finished in 1993.

 Composition and premiere

 This composition was dedicated to Ake Holmquist and premiered in Lübeck on August 13, 1993.
 For this performance, Israeli clarinetist Sharon Kam, German violinist Christoph Poppen, American violist Kim Kashkashian, and collaborator and Russian cellist Boris Piergamienszczikow played the work under the baton of Penderecki himself.
 These musicians also performed the piece to be broadcast in television, also with Penderecki as conductor.
 It was later published by Schott Music.

 Harry Kinross-White also wrote an arrangement of this composition for saxophone quartet in 1999.
 The first performance of this arrangement took place in the Dresden Days of Contemporary Music in 1999 by Raschèr Saxophone Quartet.

 Analysis

 The Clarinet Quartet takes approximately 15 minutes to perform and is in four movements.
 The movement list is as follows: